-Exploring opportunities in the European Union (EU)
+Exploring Opportunities in the European Union (EU)

-The EU is an important market for all coffee producing countries, Rwanda included.
-The 28 EU countries (including the UK) combined accounted for USD 15.8 billion of all coffee imports in 2019, representing 51.9% of the total global coffee imports worth USD 30.5 billion, according to ITC data.
-See Table 8 below.
-This means that the EU as a bloc is the largest coffee market in the world accounting for more than half of global imports.
+Europe is an important market for all coffee producing countries, Rwanda included.
+The 27 EU countries and UK (EU+UK) combined accounted for USD 15.8 billion of all coffee imports in 2019, representing 51.9% of the total global coffee imports worth USD 30.5 billion, according to ITC data.
+See Table 5 below.
+This means that the EU+UK as a bloc is the largest coffee market in the world accounting for more than half of global imports.
 Data from the European Coffee Federation (ECF) also indicates that the EU consumes one third of global consumption of coffee.
 It has one of the world's highest average annual per capita consumption at just above 5 kg of coffee per person a year.
-Within the EU, the Nordics are the leading coffee consumers, with Finland accounting for, per annum, 12 kg per capita; Norway at 9.9 kg, Denmark at 8.7 kg and Sweden at 8.2 kg.13
+In Europe, the Nordics are the leading coffee consumers, with Finland accounting for, per annum, 12 kg per capita; Norway at 9.9 kg, Denmark at 8.7 kg and Sweden at 8.2 kg.

 Exports to the EU have been somewhat erratic over the last five years: in 2015, imported value was USD 16 billion, decreasing to USD 15.6 billion, before rising sharply to USD 16.9 billion, before declining to USD 16.6 billion in 2018.
 See Figure 4 below.
-In terms of specific EU member countries, the main importing markets in 2019 were Germany (with USD 3.2 billion); France (USD 2.7 billion), Italy (USD1.6 billion), Netherlands (USD1.2 billion) and Belgium (USD 1.1 billion), as illustrated in Table 8 on the following page.
+In terms of specific EU member countries, the main importing markets in 2019 were Germany (with USD 3.2 billion); France (USD 2.7 billion), Italy (USD1.6 billion), Netherlands (USD1.2 billion) and Belgium (USD 1.1 billion), as illustrated in Table 5 in the next page.